Society of Joseon: General

+The yangban nobility

 The ruling class and the recipient of privileges was the yangban class.
 This elite aristocracy was hereditary and held most of the wealth, slaves and land.
 They were also called sadaebu, "scholar-officials", because when compared to Goryeo aristocracy or the Japanese bushido, they were not landowners who engaged in military actions.

 Yangban strove to do well at the royal examinations to obtain high positions in the government.
 They did not pay any form of taxes, and they avoided manual labor and conscription.
 However they had to excel in calligraphy, poetry, classical Chinese texts, and Confucian rites.
 In theory, commoners could apply for royal exams but in practice, from the 1600s, the family background of applicants was thoroughly checked and had to provide evidence of yangban status on their father's side up to three generations and one generation on the mother's side.

 Nobles lived separately from commoners, in designated areas of a town or village and spent most of their free time at Confucian academies or gisaeng houses.
 Yangban families were rare in the northern and eastern parts of the country and on Jeju Island and were mostly demoted yangban that were exiled there.
 High government positions were filled by yangban from Gyeongsang and Chungcheong provinces mainly.
 The scholar-aristocracy made up about 10% of Korea's population.

 Civilian offices (munban), as well as military posts (muban) were occupied by yangban men, with the latter being filled by provincial yangban, whose only way to obtain a scholarly certificate was to become military officials.
 The men were prepared for the exam by the muhak, the military schools.
-From the mid-Joseon period, they belonged to different lineages than the civilian officials.
+From the mid-Joseon period, they belonged to different lineages from the civilian officials.